 Yes, the employee and/or his/her spouse/dependent(s) must maintain an appropriate grade standing as defined by the university.

-Yes, courses taken for credit are eligible for tuition assistance.
+Yes, on-line courses taken for credit are eligible for tuition assistance.

 No, unless requesting to attend class during his/her normal working hours.